-- 189. The screening of environmental and social impacts and risks is provided in Annex 7. and based on the scope, severity and number of potential risks, all of which are limited in nature and can be easily mitigated, the project is considered Category B, with limited assessment required.
-In the case that project activities, or the choice of irrigation technology, leads to an increase in the use of surface water, or any extraction of groundwater, such project activities will be subject to a more in-depth assessment, including hydrological studies, and an Environmental and Social Impact Assessment, as per national legislation.
-In this case the Environmental and Social Management Framework (ESMF) provided in Annex 8, should be used to develop a site-specific Environmental and Social Management Plan (ESMP). - 190.
+- 194. The screening of environmental and social impacts and risks for fully defined activities is provided in Annex 7 (ESMF, table 1.a).
+For all un-identified individual sub-project/activities full risk screening and adequate assessments will be carried out upon the identification and formulation of proposed sites and activities as specified and described in the ESMF (Annex 7). - 195.
 In reference to project activities, there are no direct environmental and social risks associated with capacity building, or training activities.
-Legislative support, particularly the introduction of tariffs for water supply services to water users, which is standard practice in managing water scarcity, and an essential instrument in regulating water use, has a small risk of restricting access to the most socio-economically vulnerable farmers.
-In order to mitigate this risk, in developing a tariff structure, in addition to considering cost-recovery of water infrastructure and the communication of scarcity to water users, the ability-to-pay of farmers should also be taken into account. - 191.
-Other limited adverse impacts relate to potential investments in small-scale demonstration pilot sites or community-level infrastructure.
-These will all be subject to environmental safeguards review during the planning phase and as part of implementation.
-We will explicitly ensure that any investments to not create additional risk or any other form of maladaptation, including flood risk.
+Legislative support, particularly the introduction of tariffs for water supply services to water users, which is standard practice in managing water scarcity, and an essential instrument in regulating water use, has a risk of causing hardship to the most socio-economically vulnerable farmers.
+In order to mitigate this risk, in developing a tariff structure, in addition to considering cost-recovery of water infrastructure and the communication of scarcity to water users, the ability-to-pay of farmers will also be taken into account (see ESMF, table 1.a). - 196.
+Potential investments in small-scale demonstration pilot sites or community-level infrastructure will all be subject to risk screening against AF ESP principles and adequate environmental and social assessments during the planning phase and as part of implementation.
+We will explicitly ensure that any investments do not create additional risks or any other form of maladaptation, including flood risks.
 However, this is unlikely as Turkmenistan is primarily a desert and drought-affected farming system, with flood risk only in specific regions (e.g. in mountain farming systems and along the banks of the Amu Darya river).
-With regards to social risk, given the introduction of new technologies, there is a low risk of, "elite capture" with the plausible recurrent risk" of deviation and capture of the benefits accrued from the project by more influential actors.
+With regards to social risk, given the introduction of new technologies, there may be a low risk of "elite capture" with the "plausible recurrent risk" of deviation and capture of the benefits accrued from the project by more influential actors.
 This risk is mitigable through the regularly monitoring required by the project, as well as through the project evaluation process.
-For the activities under Component 3 that are not fully defined in the proposal (e.g. the types of adaptation technologies have been defined, but specific locations, owners and site-specific scope of measures to be defined during the project implementation), the project will follow Adaptation Fund Guidance document for Implementing Entities on compliance with the Adaptation Fund Environmental and Social Policy, UNDP safeguards policy and the national laws and standards.
-Prior to any on-site investment, the project will conduct (a) targeted stakeholder and benef sultations: (b) detailed screening/identification of risks and applicable principles (UNDP SESP screening will be updated and a screening against AF 15 principles will be conducted); (c) Impact assessment (scope of ESIA will depend on the results of risk screening; and (d) monitoring.
-Stakeholder and beneficiary engagement plan will be developed during the inception phase of the project and will be regularly updated upon identification of specified sub-projects.
-UNDP Country Office in Turkmenistan will be responsible for the implementation and monitoring of the relevant environment and social risk assessments in compliance with the national law, UNDP and AF policies (see Annex 8 for ESMF).
-Risk screening will be updated regularly in the course of implementation prior to the implementation of on-site activities/investments and at least annually.
-The updated screening will be done against Adaptation Fund 15 principles/risk elements outlined below as well as against the national laws and regulations.
-UNDP ESP will be followed.
+For the USP activities under Component 3 that are not fully defined in the proposal (e.g. although the broad types of adaptation technologies have been defined, specific locations, owners and site-specific measures can only be defined during project implementation), the project will follow the Adaptation Fund Guidance document for Implementing Entities on compliance with the Adaptation Fund Environmental and Social Policy, UNDP safeguards policy and the national laws and standards. - 197.
+Prior to any on-site investment, the project will conduct - (a) targeted stakeholder and beneficiary consultations;

+(b) detailed screening/identification of risks and applicable principles against AF 15 principles will be conducted);

+(c) Impact assessment (scope of ESIA will depend on the results of risk screening); and